2018 Research Support

 A grant of $30,000 was awarded to Dr Jianqiang Zhang and co-investigators at Iowa State University to fund the project “Comparison of PRRSV virus isolation in different cell lines towards improving success of isolating PRRSV from clinical samples.”
 The study will use serum, lung, and oral fluid samples to compare the use of 2 different cell lines for virus isolation.
 The project will also evaluate the correlation of PRRSV concentration, genetic lineage, and specimen type to virus isolation success.
 The goal is to improve the success of PRRS virus isolation attempts when requested by swine practitioners for autogenous vaccine production or further characterization.
 Interim Report: Comparison of PRRSV virus isolation in different cell lines towards improving success of isolating PRRSV from clinical samples

 Dr Daniel Linhares at Iowa State University, along with co-investigators at ISU and Carthage Veterinary Service Ltd, was awarded a grant of $11,824 to investigate the effect of attenuated PRRSV on short-term and long-term whole herd productivity.
 The primary objective of the study is to investigate and measure the impact of MLV vaccine on key breeding herd performance parameters, using natural experiments under field conditions.
 It is anticipated this information will be used with existing economic models to assist swine veterinarians in making informed decisions regarding the use of PRRSV MLV vaccine as a preventive tool.
-Interim Report: Effect of attenuated PRRSV on short-term and long-term whole-herd productivity
+Final Report: Assessment of immediate production impact following attenuated PRRS virus vaccination in endemically infected breeding herds.

 2016 Research Support